-Environmental Health and Safety shall provide consultive and technical assistance to campus organizations involved in activities related to asbestos.
-Biannual inspections of known asbestos containing materials for the purposes of assessing the materials condition shall be conducted by AHERA accredited inspectors in Environmental Health and Safety.
+Environmental Health and Safety shall provide consultative and technical assistance to campus organizations involved in activities related to asbestos.
+AHERA accredited inspectors in Environmental Health and Safety shall conduct annual inspections of known asbestos containing materials for the purposes of assessing any changes in the materials’ condition.

 Environmental Health and Safety will serve as the University liaison with regulatory agencies and serve as the clearinghouse for the dissemination of regulatory and University requirements and new information to groups involved in asbestos related activities.

 Environmental Health and Safety shall have stop work authority for any asbestos removal project that deviates from the regulatory requirements or that represents an immediate health and safety risk.
 Stop work authority shall also be extended to any construction project where the unauthorized removal of asbestos or suspected asbestos containing materials is observed.

 Physical Plant Division and Other Division Maintenance and Facilities Departments